ColeBallard/basic-README-generator/README.md

 # Basic README Generator
 ## **Description**

-Generate a basic README file from command-line input in a Node.js project.
+Generate a basic README file from command-line input in a Node.js environment.
 ## **Install**

 ```shell